Nucc/Thesaurus/README.md

 How to install
 ---

 To enable smart suggestions for alternatives to words that are not found in the thesaurus, PyEnchant must be installed in the external python environment.
-This can by done by running the command `pip install -U pyenchant` in a terminal / command window.
+This can be done by running the command `pip install -U pyenchant` in a terminal / command window.

 Using Package Control
 ---